 We contacted Olga and learned that headstones were found not only at vul.
 Drahomanova but also under vul.
 Zavoda, across the Hnyla Lypa river.
 We visited both areas with Mr. Vorobets during our May 2016 visit to Rohatyn, and both have yielded Jewish headstone fragments in past years.
 Mr. Vorobets anticipates that they will continue to yield matzevot as utilities, roads and pavements are upgraded by the city in the next years.

 In total about 50 matzevot were uncovered this month, among them one of red sandstone, fully intact and weighing an estimated 350~400 kilograms.
-A translation of the carved Hebrew text on the beautiful granite stone by members of the Rohatyn District Research Group (RDRG) this week tells us whose stone it is:
+A translation of the carved Hebrew text on the beautiful pink stone by members of the Rohatyn District Research Group (RDRG) this week tells us whose stone it is:

 Chana, daughter of the esteemed deceased,